 • Students who are already members of CHC should meet with the department’s Honors Program Director (HPD) regarding their interest in joining Departmental Honors (DH), an Advanced Scholarship CHC sub-plan.
 The HPD will determine a student's eligibility and preparedness for DH.
 Admission to DH will be at the discretion of the HPD based on the criteria as established by the department and CHC (see Admission Criteria above).
 The HPD will notify the CHC office of newly accepted DH students so appropriate steps can be taken to designate the sub-plan on SPIRE.

-• 1 ENVDES honors course 300-level or higher
+• 1 SUSTCOMM honors course 300-level or higher

 • Honors Thesis or Project.
 Options include:

-○ Individually contracted: ENVDES 499Y Honors Research and ENVDES 499P Honors Research and Project
+○ Individually contracted: SUSTCOMM 499Y Honors Research and SUSTCMOM 499P Honors Research and Project

 Notes:Re: 499Y: One option for the structure and content of 499Y might be the undergraduate participating actively in the graduate course in research methods, theory, or a graduate seminar linked to the proposed topic in 499P.
 The instructor of the course would likely serve as a member, if not Chair, of the 499Y course.
 Re: 499P: One option an undergraduate could pursue for added structure and support would be to affiliate with an advanced graduate studio or seminar, while working on 499P.
 The instructor would serve as the Chair of the project described in the 499P proposal.

-• When offered, 1cr ENVDES 91H and 391H seminars plus their pre-requisite non-honors root course are acceptable as DH electives.
+• When offered, 1cr SUSTCOMM 291H, 391H and 491H seminars plus their pre-requisite non-honors root course are acceptable as DH electives.